gazebosim/docs/ci.md

               both `push` and `pull_request`.
 * Only the `Bionic` Action uploads coverage results to Codecov, so we have a single coverage result for each branch.
+* There's some overlap between Jenkins and Actions jobs for Ubuntu, but they have some differences.
+Some Jenkins jobs run with on GPU machines and provides a nice interface to introspect builds.
+On the other hand, Actions runs coverage and codecheck.

 ## Required checks